 Top spots to see the southern lights in or near Hobart include:

-- Taroona Beach – 15 minutes south of Hobart in the Taroona suburb, this beach offers another good option on a night where the aurora is expected.
+15 minutes south of Hobart in the Taroona suburb, this beach offers another good option on a night where the aurora is expected.
 This spot is secluded and is one of the top spots for astrophotographers, providing opportunities to capture both the southern lights and the Milky Way.
 Taroona Beach is also great to witness another dazzling spectacle: bioluminescence.

 A southern suburb of Hobart, Mount Nelson offers a great vantage point of the city – and of the southern lights on a night where the aurora is particularly bright and strong.
 For the best vantage point, head to the top of Mount Nelson to the Signal Station, where you’ll have panoramic views of the city and night sky.